 Since that time, the campus has grown to about 100 acres and 10 buildings: the renovated Eberly Building (named for Orville S. Eberly), the University House (once the Garner home), the Williams Building (the redesigned student center named for J. Lewis Williams), a state-of-the-art library, a gymnasium, an engineering building, the Biomedical Technology Building, and several other farm and maintenance buildings.
 In August 2004 the campus added a $10 million community center housing a 1,500-seat arena, 450-seat auditorium, and a new cafeteria.

-Penn State Fayette now has five baccalaureate degrees: Administration of Justice; Business Administration; Human Development and Family Studies; Psychology; and Nursing.
+Penn State Fayette now has six baccalaureate degrees: Administration of Justice; Business Administration; Human Development and Family Studies; Psychology; Nursing RN to BS; and Nursing.
 Penn State Fayette also offers seven associate degrees: Business Administration; Electrical Engineering Technology; Human Development and Family Studies; Information Sciences and Technology; Letters, Arts, and Sciences; Mining Technology; and Physical Therapist Assistant.

 The faculty at Penn State Fayette fulfills two roles for the student body with their commitment not only to teaching but also to advising.
 Members of the faculty have received national and University awards for teaching, research, community outreach, and performance in English, art, philosophy, history, physics, chemistry, administration of justice, and engineering technology.
 The size of the student population allows for personal interaction between instructors and students, and the dedication of the faculty makes this interaction a tremendous aid to learning.